 If you are still really having a hard time deciding, obtaining two degrees is always an option.
 Especially if you have two cross-disciplined areas of study that would help you with your career goals after college.
-Obtaining a double major or entering into a duel-degree program is a real, viable option for prospective students who can’t settle on major but who have interest in two specific areas of study.
+Obtaining a double major or entering into a dual-degree program is a real, viable option for prospective students who can’t settle on a major but who have an interest in two specific areas of study.

-In this way you’ll be able to complete two degrees in typically the same amount of time.
-Many Education students follow this path double majoring in Education and then a specific area of study that they plan to teach like History, Math or a specific science.
+In this way, you’ll be able to complete two degrees in typically the same amount of time.
+Many Education students follow this path double majoring in Education and then a specific area of study that they plan to teach like History, Math, or a specific science.

 When You’re still Not Sure

 The beauty of picking (or not picking) a major is that in the end, you can always change it.
-In theory you’ll want to do this sooner rather than later since changing your major too many times may mean more time in school and more classes you need to take.
+In theory, you’ll want to do this sooner rather than later since changing your major too many times may mean more time in school and more classes you need to take.
 But, changing once, even twice, is not unheard of.
 Still, if you simply cannot make up your mind no matter everything you’ve tried, consider some outside-of-the-box alternatives.

 You could always take a gap year and see if during this time you’re able to learn a little more about yourself, discover a special passion, and explore some various options.
 Gap years are great for taking some time to really make those big decisions.
 They allow you to slow down and see what the world has to offer before making big decisions about your own place in the world.

 If a gap year is not an option for you, consider attending a community college and then transferring later to the university of your choice once you have your major picked.
-The community college options works well because you will not be required to pick your major right away and you can get all of your core classes completed before really settling into one area of study.
+The community college options work well because you will not be required to pick your major right away and you can get all of your core classes completed before really settling into one area of study.
 Community colleges are typically cheaper than four-year universities as well, offering an added bonus in financial savings.

 No matter which area of study you finally settle on, remember that college is about more than just getting a degree and landing a job.
 College is a learning experience in itself.
 According to the College Atlas, “Earning a college degree–at any level–will open doors for you that would otherwise but shut.
 In addition to the skills and knowledge acquired by earning a degree, attending college provides professional networking opportunities inaccessible to those who don’t go to college.”